 AgDiscovery is a two-week summer outreach program to help students learn about careers in animal science, veterinary medicine, agribusiness, regulatory science and plant pathology.
 Participants, ages 14-17, live on UAPB’s campus and learn about agricultural science from university professors, practicing veterinarians and professionals working for the U.S. government.
 Students chosen for AgDiscovery participate in hands-on labs, workshops, field trips and other activities.
-The program is sponsored by the Animal and Plant Health Inspection Service, a division of the U.S. Department of Agriculture.
+The program is sponsored by the Animal and Plant Health Inspection Service (APHIS), a division of the U.S. Department of Agriculture.

 Here's what former participants have to say about AgDiscovery:

 "I love agriculture, so AgDiscovery seemed like an ideal fit.
 I learned so much about agriculture that I never knew – for example, I learned about the existence of the Animal and Plant Health Inspection Service.
 Most of all, I enjoyed learning and participating in fun activities with my friends." - Blake LaPean from Garner, Kansas